fortran-lang/stdlib/doc/specs/stdlib_io.md

 ### Description

 Formatting constants for printing out integer, floating point, and complex numbers at their full precision.
-Provides formats for all kinds as defined in stdlib_kinds
+Provides formats for all kinds as defined in the `stdlib_kinds` module.

 ### Example